DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees

-{ \textbf{Read-Heavy Workload.}} Fig.~\hyperref[fig:eval-throughput]{\ref*{fig:eval-throughput}b} displays the performance results under the read-heavy workload, where there is a minor write rate. \texttt{DobLIX} continues to show the highest throughput in all datasets, reaching up to $82K~ops/sec$.
+{ \textbf{RO Workload}} illustrated in Fig.~\hyperref[fig:eval-throughput]{\ref*{fig:eval-throughput}a}, where \texttt{DobLIX} demonstrates the highest throughput, achieving a maximum of $105K~ops/sec$ using the LOGN dataset.
+Compared to TridentKV, Bourbon, and RocksDB, \texttt{DobLIX} increases the average throughput by $1.41\times$, $1.57\times$, and $2.21\times$, respectively. { \textbf{RH Workload}} throughput depicted in Fig.~\hyperref[fig:eval-throughput]{\ref*{fig:eval-throughput}b}, where \texttt{DobLIX} consistently achieves the highest throughput across all datasets, peaking at $82K~ops/sec$.
 Compared to TridentKV, Bourbon, and RocksDB, \texttt{DobLIX} increases the average throughput by $1.27\times$, $1.36\times$, and $1.22\times$, respectively.
-Despite the marginal reduction in throughput from write operations due to the slight training overhead for new SSTables, \texttt{DobLIX} and other LIs still maintain superior throughput compared to RocksDB indexing approach.

-{ \textbf{Balanced Workload.}} In this workload with increased write operations, \texttt{DobLIX} continues to outperform other systems in terms of throughput.
-As depicted in Fig.~\hyperref[fig:eval-throughput]{\ref*{fig:eval-throughput}c}, \texttt{DobLIX} achieves an average improvement of $1.29\times$, $1.27\times$, and $1.31\times$ compared to TridentKV, Bourbon, and RocksDB, respectively.

-{ \textbf{Write-Heavy Workload.}} In Fig.~\hyperref[fig:eval-throughput]{\ref*{fig:eval-throughput}d}, we show data from a write-heavy workload scenario, representing the maximum write rate observed in our experiments.
-Once again, \texttt{DobLIX} shows the highest throughput, reaching $53K~ops/sec$.
-Compared to TridentKV, Bourbon, and RocksDB, \texttt{DobLIX} increases the average throughput by $1.16\times$, $1.14\times$, and $1.04\times$, respectively.
+Despite the marginal reduction in throughput from write operations due to the slight training overhead for new SSTs, \texttt{DobLIX} and other LIs still maintain superior throughput compared to RocksDB indexing approach. { \textbf{BA Workload}} in Fig.~\hyperref[fig:eval-throughput]{\ref*{fig:eval-throughput}c} illustrates that \texttt{DobLIX} consistently surpasses other systems in throughput, with an average enhancement of $1.29\times$, $1.27\times$, and $1.31\times$ over TridentKV, Bourbon, and RocksDB, respectively. { \textbf{WH Workload}} in Fig.~\hyperref[fig:eval-throughput]{\ref*{fig:eval-throughput}d} shows that \texttt{DobLIX} achieves the highest throughput, reaching $53K~ops/sec$.
+When compared to TridentKV, Bourbon, and RocksDB, \texttt{DobLIX} enhances the average throughput by $1.16\times$, $1.14\times$, and $1.04\times$, respectively. \texttt{DobLIX}'s slight advantage over RocksDB is explained in \S\ref{sec:design:serialization}.

-\textit{ \textbf{Takeaway}:} \texttt{DobLIX} optimization enhances the throughput of the index and data access phase.
-By optimizing data access, \texttt{DobLIX} minimizes read amplification by ensuring that only one block is precisely read per query while maintaining optimal block sizes.
-In contrast, Bourbon loads multiple blocks per lookup, and TridentKV features excessively large block sizes.
-When handling write-heavy tasks, \texttt{DobLIX} outperforms Bourbon and TridentKV by minimizing write amplification through its smaller index size.
-Additionally, \texttt{DobLIX} enhancements in read queries make it slightly superior to RocksDB, even in scenarios with heavy write operations which the reason is explained in \S~\ref{sec:design:serialization}.